OlivierPelletier/eve-online-incursions-discord-bot/README.md

 # EVE Online incursions Discord bot

-An EVE Online Discord bot for incursion enthousiast.
+An EVE Online Discord bot for incursions enthousiast.

+## Sponsors

+- Kevin "Twiggys" T.

+New features for this bot are mainly motivated by ISK/PLEX donation.
+If you want to sponsor a new feature for this bot, DM me on discord @Opet#1246.

-## Setup
+## Development setup

+### Requirements

+- node.js (v16.15.X)
+- npm (8.13.X)
+- yarn (1.22.X)

+The project was developped on macOS 12.4 with the versions listed above.
+Might work with older/newer versions.

 ### Add the bot to a server

 Replace CLIENT_ID by your own Discord application client id.

 ```